 Libero Logo

-The original logo dates back to the year of the debut of children’s products because until then, the Swedish company Essity had a different direction of work.
+The original logo dates back to the launch of children’s products, as until then, the Swedish company Essity had a different direction.
 As soon as it appeared, the Libero emblem contained the original “L,” while the rest of the letters remained standard.
-This feature is typical for all the following logo variants.
+This feature is typical of all the following logo variants.

-The personal identification mark of a brand consists of a name.
+A brand’s personal identification mark consists of a name.
 The word “Libero” is represented as a combination of uppercase and lowercase letters.
 The “L” is handwritten: the top has a large loop, and the bottom has a small loop.
 The leg is expressively curved and superimposed on the adjacent “i” with a large dot.
-From the outside, it is perceived as if mom or dad are hugging their child.
+From the outside, it is perceived as if mom or dad is hugging their child.

 Font and Colors